Grasses In Classes

 About Grasses in Classes

-CBA’s Grasses in Classes program is a hands-on, environmental education project that gives students a direct role the restoration of Choctawhatchee Bay.
-Working in partnership with the West Florida Regional Planning Council, USFWS Coastal Program, Florida Department of Environmental Protection Ecosystem Restoration Section and University of Florida Institute of Food and Agriculture Science extension agents, CBA provides teachers in Okaloosa and Walton Counties the equipment and materials required to grow shoreline grasses at their schools.
+CBA’s Grasses in Classes is a hands-on, environmental education program that gives students a direct role the restoration of Choctawhatchee Bay.
+In partnership with AmeriCorps and with partial funding from the USFWS Coastal Program, Boeing Corporation and National Fish & Wildlife Foundation, CBA provides teachers in Okaloosa and Walton Counties the equipment and materials required to grow shoreline grasses at their schools.

-CBA currently work with 16 schools in Okaloosa County in Walton County, reaching close to 1,600 students.
+CBA currently works with 20 schools in Okaloosa County in Walton County, reaching over 2,100 students in 101 classrooms monthly.
 Through this program, CBA hopes to develop young water stewards, who from a young age become aware of their local ecosystems.
-To learn more about the GIC curriculum, check out our teacher and student pages.